Boiarshinov/english/parts_of_speech.md

 - __Adverb__ - describing word for verbs.
 Example: quietly, slowly, etc.
 - __Pronoun__ - `I`, `he`, `she`, `we`, `they`, etc.
 - __Preposition__ - `on`, `in`, `from`, `over`, etc.

+- __Proverb__ - traditional saying expressing a general truth based on common sence or experience
+> Don't count your chickens before they hatch.
+> All that glitters is not gold.